ruby/www.ruby-lang.org/en/conduct/index.md

 lang: en
 ---

-We have picked the following code of conduct based on an early draft of the PostgreSQL CoC, for Ruby developer's community for safe, productive collaboration.
+We have picked the following code of conduct based on an early proposed draft of a CoC for PostgreSQL, for Ruby developer's community for safe, productive collaboration.
 Each Ruby related community (conference etc.) may pick their own CoC.
 {: .summary}